doeixd/effectively/README.md

 <br />

-## 🚀 Understanding the Core Intuition: A Getting Started Guide
+## 🚀 Building Intuition: A Getting Started Guide

 At its heart, Effectively is beautifully simple.
 Let's build your understanding from the ground up.